Free & Low-Cost Resources for Eating Disorder Help

 And while apps or support group meetings can’t take the place of more structured treatment, these tools can help round out your care and keep costs low.

 When struggling with an eating disorder, many people think there’s no solution.
-But it’s actually the opposite that’s true.
+But it’s actually the opposite.
 With the right help, it’s possible to get well and sustain recovery for a healthier and happier life.

 Resources